Context

 Within this framework, we are organizing a thematic workshop "HALO - HAbitabiliLé & vie sur d'autres mOndes”.
 Our main objectives are:

-• Objective 1 - to address the current state of scientific knowledge on the conditions of habitability of planets around M stars as well as K, G and F stars, biological activity and life indices for thermal emission and reflected light observations and their synergy, but also to identify the best targets ahead of the launch of LIFE and HWO,
+• Objective 1 - to address the current state of scientific knowledge on the conditions of habitability of planets around M stars as well as K, G and F stars, biological activity and life indices for thermal emission and reflected light observations and their synergy, but also to identify the best targets ahead of the launch of Roman, LIFE and HWO,

 • Objective 2 - to identify technological challenges and current technological developments.
 This objective will enable us to revisit together the ambitious roadmap for the preparation of future space and ground missions, enabling us to identify the most important technological hurdles.
 Our aim is also to identify the best strategy for the French community to play a key role in detecting and characterizing the first signs of life in the atmospheres of temperate extrasolar telluric planets.
 This work will enable us to propose an astrophysical and technological roadmap for the French community,